aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/Init-tf.md

 cd ~/environment/tfekscode/tf-setup
 ```

-Initialze the Terraform backend environment:
+Initialize the Terraform backend environment:

 ```
 terraform init
 ```

-The command wil creat a hidden directory in your file system called ".terraform" and it will download all the resource providers that are needed, for our environment this includes the aws, external and null providers:
+The command wil create a hidden directory in your file system called ".terraform" and it will download all the resource providers that are needed, for our environment this includes the aws, external and null providers:

 {{< output >}}